“We can’t direct the wind but we can adjust the sails.” -Thomas S. Mason

 It can be impossible to prevent a disruption to your trip but the best remedy is to stay as flexible as you can.
 I admit that despite being veteran travelers, for most of our travels, the only planning we usually make regarding travel disruption involves buying travel insurance.
 We’ve been lucky!
 However, since I have a chronic illness and my condition can be very unpredictable, travel disruptions are always in the back of our minds every time we prepare to travel.

-Considering the time and money spent to travel, it is a good idea to consider what you would do if your travel is interrupted so that you are not left in a panic.
+Considering the time and money spent traveling, it is a good idea to consider what you would do if your travel is interrupted so that you are not left in a panic.
 It’s a good idea to know what your resources are if and when something happens.

 Tips for handling the what if’s